Lapikud/2021_new_homepage/README.md

 # 2021_new_homepage

+This is where the page is served from.
 Only push the contents of the dist folder here!
 For this, first run

 ```
 npm run build